gptmarker/gpt-marker/README.md

 2. Open Chrome and visit chrome://extensions
 3. Activate Developer mode.
 4. Click on the “Load unpacked“ button
-5. Select unzipped “dist” folder and click on the "okey" button in the pop-up window
+5. Select unzipped “dist” folder and click on the "okay" button in the pop-up window
 6. GPTMarker will now be installed and ready to use!

 ## **Usage**